 A bonus is only paid in connection with specific target areas if the minimum requirements specified in advance have been satisfied.
-If the minimum requirements specified for a specific target area are not satisfied, a member of the Management Board is not entitled to the respective performance-based remuneration unless the Supervisory Board Committee for Management Board matters confirms that the plan specified by the supervisory board could not have been achieved due to material circumstances beyond reasonable control.
+If the minimum requirements specified for a specific target area are not satisfied, a member of the Managing Board is not entitled to the respective performance-based remuneration unless the Supervisory Board Committee for Managing Board Matters confirms that the plan specified by the Supervisory Board could not have been achieved due to material circumstances beyond reasonable control.

-Caps (see also section 2.2.5. a)
+Caps (see also clause 2.2.5. a)

-The bonus is capped irrespective of a target achievement of more than 100% (see lit b) either by agreeing or promising a maximum amount or by limiting the amount in any other way, for example by a specific percentage of the fixed remuneration, etc.
+The bonus is capped irrespective of a target achievement of more than 100% (see lit. b) either by agreeing or promising a maximum amount or by limiting the amount in any other way, for example by agreeing or promising a specific percentage of the fixed remuneration.